dsgrid/dsgrid/docs/source/tutorials/create_and_submit_dataset.rst

    ``load_data.parquet`` so that a single table can be produced by joining the two tables on that column.
 If the dataset is missing data for specific dimension combinations, include a row for each combination and set ``id`` to ``null``.

+.. warning:: All dimension columns must be strings, including columns that look like numbers, such as ``model_year``.

+.. warning:: If your dataset uses FIPS county codes, be sure to not inadvertently drop leading zeros.

 ::